OmarShawky1/ACU/README.md

    1. The Server has 0% tolerance against contentions like **Religious** Disputes/Curses, **Politics**, **Sexism**, and NSFW Content (Curses or Images).
    2. Never do "Character assassination".
 Even for a person who isn't on the server.
    3. You are allowed to criticize respectfully & objectively.
 E.g., You can claim a course to be a "Scam" (only If you have proof) but you are not allowed to curse its instructor.
+3. Do not give advice when you are not eligible.
+For example:
+   1. Do not tell anyone "How to become a good Software Engineer" unless you are reciting from a credible source, or you have 5+ years of experience.
+   2. Do not say "This resume advice is wrong" unless you have a contradicting credible source, or you are a recruiter/hiring manager (at the same companies that the person is talking about).

 #### Conversation Etiquette